sdiehl/wiwinwlh/tutorial.md

 Man(Socrates)
 ```

-... where Socrates is the subject.
-A predicate assigned to a variable Man(x) has
+A predicate assigned to a variable Man(x) has a truth value if the predicate
-a truth value if the predicate holds for the subject.
-The domain of a variable
+holds for the subject.
+The domain of a variable is the set of all variables that
-is the set of all variables that may be assigned to the variable.
-A quantifier
+may be assigned to the variable.
+A quantifier turns predicates into propositions
-turns predicates into propositions by assigning values to all variables.
-For
+by assigning values to all variables.
+For example the statement: All men are
-example the statement: All men are mortal.
-This is an example of a universal
+mortal.
+This is an example of a universal quantifier which describe a predicate
-quantifier which describe a predicate that holds forall inhabitants of the
-domain of variables.
+that holds forall inhabitants of the domain of variables.

 ```text
 Forall x.
 If Man(x) then Mortal(x)